Dravid92/lumel-test/README.md

 - All data can be imported and updated via a single import script
 - Best practice would be isolated functionality

-### Please Note:
-- I couldn't complete the import script or test the system completely in the stipulated time. :(